python/devguide/garbage_collector.rst

 reused to fullfill other pourposes when the full double linked list structure is not needed as a memory optimization.

+Doubly linked lists are used because they efficiently support most frequently required operations.
+In general, the collection of all objects tracked by GC are partitioned into disjoint sets, each in its own doubly linked list.
+Between collections, objects are partitioned into "generations", reflecting how often they're survived collection attempts.
+During collections, the generations(s) being collected are further partitioned into, e.g., sets of reachable and unreachable objects.
+Doubly linked lists support moving an object from one partition to another, adding a new object,  removing an object entirely (objects tracked by GC are most often reclaimed by the refcounting system when GC isn't running at all!), and merging partitions, all with a small constant number of pointer updates.
 Specific APIs are offered to allocate, deallocate, initialize, track and untrack objects with GC support.
 These APIs can be found in the `Garbage Collector C API documentation <https://docs.python.org/3.8/c-api/gcsupport.html>`_.